aureuserp/dev-docs/src/master/advanced/custom-fields.md

 # Overview

-Custom Fields is a powerful feature in Aureus ERP that allows you to dynamically add additional attributes to your resources.
+Custom Fields is a powerful feature in AureusERP that allows you to dynamically add additional attributes to your resources.
 This functionality is accessible through **Settings > Custom Fields** and enables you to enhance forms, tables, and infolists with custom attributes tailored to your specific business needs.

 ## Key Benefits